-- Even if quasi-monotony in the theoretical scattering cross-section size dependence can be established for particles of certain intrinsic properties (e.g. polystyrene latex spheres) by a smart choice of OPC collecting optics (Barnard and Harrison, 1988) and/or bin threshold values, this does not automatically hold for particles of different intrinsic properties (e.g. different refractive index or shape) (Szymanski et al., 2009). - Due to the involved approximations (e.g. a smoothing of the theoretical scattering cross-section relationship) nominal manufacturer values can significantly deviate from reality for certain parts of the instrument size range.
+- Even if quasi-monotony in the theoretical scattering cross-section size dependence quasi-monotonicity between particle size and (discretized) scattering signal amplitude can be established for particles of certain intrinsic properties (e.g. polystyrene latex spheres) by a smart choice of OPC collecting optics (Barnard and Harrison, 1988) and/or bin threshold values, this does not automatically hold for particles of different intrinsic properties (e.g. different refractive index or shape) (Szymanski et al., 2009). - Due to the involved approximations (e.g. a smoothing of the theoretical scattering cross-section relationship $C{scat}(D)$) nominal manufacturer values can significantly deviate from reality for certain parts of the instrument size range.
 Such deviations are regularly reported (Szymanski and Liu, 1986; Rosenberg et al., 2012; Ryder et al., 2013). - The instrument response can change over time, e.g. due to degradation of OPC light source intensity, pollution or misalignment of optical elements.
 Such changes usually do not induce a uniform shift in the apparent size distributions, but rather cause a complicated deformation. - No uncertainty estimates are provided for the nominal diameter threshold values.
 This lack entails an underestimation of size distribution uncertainties.

-Some studies stick to the simplified concept of bin diameter threshold values but try to correct for possible diameter deviations.

-Lance et al. (2010); Cai et al. (2013) use an empirical diameter offset to uniformly shift the manufacturer values in order to yield best agreement between measured histogram modes and nominal diameter values of reference particles.
-A more universal calibration approach commonly used is to find the parameters for the linear relationship between the measured (mean or mode) scattering signal amplitudes and theoretical (mean) scattering cross-sections for reference particles (Cerni, 1983; Bemer et al., 1990).
-Still assuming a monotonic relation between scattering cross-section and particle diameter they use the resulting linear fit parameters (slope m and intercept c) to derive the size dependence of the scattering signal amplitude and calculate the bin diameter threshold values from their predefined scattering signal amplitude counterparts.
+Some studies stick to the simplified concept of bin diameter threshold values adjacent bins in diameter space but try to correct for possible diameter deviations.
+Lance et al. (2010); Cai et al. (2013) reduce possible sizing deviations.
+Lance et al. (2010) and Cai et al. (2013) use an empirical diameter offset to uniformly shift the manufacturer threshold values in order to yield best agreement between measured histogram modes and nominal diameter values of reference particles.
+A more universal calibration approach commonly used is to find the parameters for the linear relationship between the measured (mean or mode) measured mean scattering signal amplitudes and theoretical (mean) mean scattering cross-sections for reference particles (Cerni, 1983; Bemer et al., 1990).
+Still assuming a monotonic relation between scattering cross-section and particle diameter $C{scat}(D)$ they use the resulting linear fit parameters (i.e. slope m and intercept c) to derive the size dependence of the to derive a size-dependent scattering signal amplitude $U(D) = m \cdot C{scat}(D) + c$ and calculate the bin diameter threshold values D_i from their predefined scattering signal amplitude counterparts U_i .

-Rosenberg et al. (2012) presented another way of size assignment avoiding workarounds for the non-monotonic behavior of particle scattering cross-section.
-Their main new concept is to use the linear fit parameters from the calibration and the unmodified theoretical relationship to define the kernel functions as diameter projections of the scattering signal amplitude bins (see Fig. 2a)
+Rosenberg et al. (2012) presented another way of size assignment avoiding workarounds for the non-monotonic behavior of particle scattering cross-section $C{scat}(D)$.
+Their main new concept is to use the linear fit parameters from the calibration and the unmodified theoretical relationship same calibration parameters m and c and the unmodified/unsmoothed $C{scat}(D)$ to define the kernel functions as diameter projections of the scattering signal amplitude bins (see Fig. 2a)